nolash/gtk4-kee/README.md

 The `make testdata` script creates several useful data examples:

 - `testdata/mdb` which is the persistent storage of a ledger and required indicies.
 Can be easily viewed using the `mdb_dump` command.
 Key prefixes are defined in `src/db.h:enum DbKey`
-- `testdata/crypt` contains alice and bob's private and public keys in sexp format, aswell as an encrypted version of the private keys.
+- `testdata/crypt` contains alice and bob's private and public keys in sexp format, as well as an encrypted version of the private keys.
 The encryption used is `CHACHA20-POLY1305`, and password for both keys is `1234`.
 The `kee.key` symlink points to the private key (Alice) used by the GTK application.
 - `testdata/crypt_reverse` contains a symlink `kee.key` to Bob's encrypted private key, enabling use of the GTK application as Bob.
 - `testdata/import` Three files respresenting all phases of the _entry item_ format:
     * `request` - without signatures.